Observability subchart¶

 The observability sub-chart is named datarobot-observability-core, which is

-in turn composed of other several charts:
+in turn composed of several other charts:

 kube-state-metrics: service that generates metrics about the state of the objects (chart)prometheus-node-exporter(daemonset): prometheus exporter for hardware and OS metrics exposed by *NIX kernels (chart)